sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 ## Building the jar file

-Clone/Download this repository in your local system.
+Clone/Download the master repository (Data-Science-Extensions) in your local system.
 Go the parent folder (the one which has 'spark-datasource-rest' as one of the sub folders).
 From the parent older run the command below.
 This command will create a 'target' folder under the folder 'spark-datasource-rest'.
 The 'target' folder would have the spark-datasource-rest_2.11-2.1.0-SNAPSHOT.jar which now you can use with any Spark cluster.

 ```
 mvn clean install -pl spark-datasource-rest -DskipTests -Dscalastyle.skip=true